magiciangambit/121ResxLocalization/README.md

 This plugin is to ease developer to implement resx localization in xamarin

+Note: All of your projects under a solution must be using Xamarin Forms 3.3.0.912540 or later
+      All projects must be using the same version of Xamarin Forms if not, there will be token error

 After installing the plugin into your project from nuget: https://www.nuget.org/packages/Plugin._121ResxLocalization/1.0.0#